Michigan Occupational Therapy Association

 The following criteria must be met to receive a license to practice occupational therapy in the state of Michigan:

-- Submit the https://www.michigan.gov/som/404licensure application through the state of Michigan
+• Submit the licensure application through the state of Michigan

 Comprehensive information about licensing and the practice of OT in Michigan is available on the State website on the MICHIGAN – OCCUPATIONAL THERAPIST LICENSING GUIDE.